 The new bill requires any company “fluoridating” Utah’s water to disclose precisely what chemicals are in the fluoridation batches.
 The bill also lets each county or township vote on whether it wishes to fluoridate its water.

-The big question now seems to be whether it is even possible to separate fluoride from the other toxic chemicals that are gathered in the process of mining fluoride in order to put it in the drinking water or scraping the fluoride from industrial waste sources to put it in the water.
+The big question now seems to be whether it is even possible to separate fluoride from the other toxic chemicals, tramp contaminants, that are gathered in the process of mining fluoride in order to put it in the drinking water or scraping the fluoride from industrial waste sources to put it in the water.